M-Sahin/sign-language-translator/README.md

 ## General Information

-**Login view**
+**Login/Register view**

+NOTE: User cannot see these views if _logged in_

 The user starts in the log in view and has to enter his username.
-The username is stored in sessionstorage and the API.
+If the username does not exist, an error is shown and the user is asked to register a new username using the provided button.

-**Catalogue view**
+**Translate view**

-In this screen, the user is shown a catalogue with all the pokemons from the [Pokemon API](https://pokeapi.co/).
-Here, the user can 'catch' these pokemons.
+NOTE: User cannot see this view if _not logged in_

+In this screen, the user can input various words which will then be translated in to sign language.
+Aditionally, these translations will be added to the user's profile page and also uploaded to the API.

-**Trainer view**
+**Profile view**

+NOTE: User cannot see this view if _not logged in_

-In the trainer view, the user is shown the pokemons that are catched.
-These pokemons are stored in sessionstorage and the API.
-Here, the user can decide to release the pokemons back in to the wild.
+In the profile screen, the user is shown a history of translations.
+Here, there are two buttons, one for clearing the translation history (will also be deleted from the API), and one button for logging out, which will take the user back to the home screen.

 ## Technologies and Resources

 The project is implemented using the following technologies and resources:

-- Angular
+- React
+- Redux (with devtools extension)
-- Angular Router
+- React Router
-- Express
 - Bootstrap
 - Material Icons

+**NB!** The code used for the redux setup along with the templates for basic login, register and session related actions, reducers and middleware were replicated from the [example project](https://gitlab.com/sumodevelopment/react-txt-forum-client) created by Dewald Els.

 ## Installation and Usage